 All meetings take place in the Hinton Hall, next to St John's Church, in Tisbury, at 7.45pm on the third Tuesday evenings in the month.
 Below are details of the 2019/20 series with the organiser's name in brackets in case you would like further information, or just email us at email@example.com - and go to the 'What you missed' for details of past talks.

-As it's February, we shall be holding our (brief) Annual General Meeting immediately before Marilyn's talk.
-So, please turn up a few minutes earlier than normal to pay the annual fee of £10, and permit us to start the AGM on time.
-Alternatively, you can pay online to the society's NatWest account.
+We held our Annual General Meeting on 18 February so if you have not yet paid your annual fee of £10 you can either do so at any of the talk evenings, or pay online to the society's NatWest account.
 The sort code is 54-41-19, account number 03123480.
 Please be sure to use your surname and initials as the reference (and plus a second initial, if the payment is £20 for two people) so we know who you are.
-The more of you that pay online, the shorter the queue next Tuesday evening!

 We now have the programme for meetings and excursions over the next twelve months so please see the calendar below and on the Field Trips page.
 As you'll see, the programme is full of good and really interesting things and builds on a number of your suggestions in the recent opinion survey, so we're sure you will want to take part.
 But to do so you now need to renew your membership.